peaBerberian/wasp-hls/README.md

         prioritized video media playlist is considered
   - [x] RESOLUTION: Used to describe variant in variant selection API
   - [x] FRAME-RATE: Used to describe variant in variant selection API
+  - [ ] SCORE: Not considered yet, but should be used alongside BANDWIDTH to
-  - [x] STABLE-VARIANT-ID: Used for variant-identification, else, its URI is used.
+  - [ ] STABLE-VARIANT-ID: Not really needed for now (only for content steering?) used.
   - [ ] AVERAGE-BANDWIDTH: Not used yet.
-I don't know if it's useful yet.
+I don't know if it's useful yet. select a variant.
-  - [ ] SCORE: Not considered yet, but should be used alongside BANDWIDTH to select a variant.
 It does not seem hard to implement...
   - [ ] SUPPLEMENTAL-CODECS: In our web use case, I'm not sure if this is only useful for track selection API or if filtering also needs to be done based